apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

    -  **Network offering**: If the administrator has configured multiple network offerings, select the one you want to use for this network

+   - **Public MTU**: The MTU that will be configured on the public interfaces of the network's VR.
+      **NOTE:** This will not be considered for VPC network tiers, as the public MTU defined at the VPC network creation level will be considered

+   - **Private MTU**: The MTU that will configured on the private interface(s) of the network's VR

    -  **External Id**: ID of the network in an external system.

    -  **Gateway**: The gateway that the guests instances will use.